 As might be expected, a brouhaha is brewing over just what Section 2706 means.
 And there is one attempt to repeal it outright.

 In all cases of statutory interpretation, the proper starting point is the statutory language itself.

 SEC.
 2706.
 NON-DISCRIMINATION IN HEALTH CARE.

 (a) PROVIDERS.—A group health plan and a health insurance issuer offering group or individual health insurance coverage shall not discriminate with respect to participation under the plan or coverage against any health care provider who is acting within the scope of that provider’s license or certification under applicable State law.
 This section shall not require that a group health plan or health insurance issuer contract with any health care provider willing to abide by the terms and conditions for participation established by the plan or issuer.
-Nothing in this section shall be construed as preventing a group health plan, a health insurance issuer, or the Secretary from establishing varying reimbursement rates based on quality or performance measures.
+Nothing in this section shall be construed as preventing a group health plan, a health insurance issuer, or the Secretary [of Health and Human Services] from establishing varying reimbursement rates based on quality or performance measures.

 In short, while broadly prohibiting discrimination, there are two important limitations.
 This is not an “any willing provider law” requiring an insurance company to contract with any provider agreeing to the insurer’s contract.
 And insurers can pay different rates to different providers as long as these rates are “based on quality or performance measures.” (more…)